iurymk/iurymk/README.md

 - 👋 Hi, I’m @iurymk and I'm a medical physics student
-- 👀 I’m interested in machine
+- 👀 I’m interested in IA
 - 🌱 I’m currently learning about machine learning with python and ESAPI with C#
 - 📫 How to reach me: iurymergenknoll@gmail.com